realworldocaml/book/en/error-handling.md

 The above code is a little bit hard to swallow, however, on a syntactic level.
-We can make it easier to read, and drop some of the parenthesis, by using the infix operator form of bind, which we get access to by locally opening `Option.Monad_infix`.
+We can make it easier to read, and drop some of the parentheses, by using the infix operator form of bind, which we get access to by locally opening `Option.Monad_infix`.
 The module is called `Monad_infix` because the bind operator is part of a sub-interface called `Monad`, which we'll talk about more in